 Regurgitation is the name for leaking heart valves.
 Sometimes the condition is minor and may not require treatment, but other times valve regurgitation places a strain on the heart.
-It can cause the heart to work harder to pump the same amount of blood.
+It can cause the heart to work harder and it may not pump the same

 Regurgitation occurs when:

 Blood flows back through the valve as the leaflets are closing

 Blood leaks through the leaflets when they should be completely closed

 A leaking mitral valve allows blood to flow in two directions during the contraction.
 Some blood flows from the ventricle through the aortic valve – as it should – and some blood flows back into the atrium.

 A leaking (or regurgitant) aortic valve allows blood to flow in two directions.
 Oxygen-rich blood either flows out through the aorta to the body – as it should –